-In 2020 research was commissioned by Manchester City Council's Youth Justice Service and funded through the Youth Justice Board's Reducing Serious Youth Violence fund to develop understanding of the drivers of Serious Youth Violence.
-The research brings together key areas of practice; Serious Youth Violence, ACEs, trauma-informed practice, and youth participation - to investigate the complex relationship between Serious Youth Violence and ACEs.
-This is detailed in the report published in 2021 which includes a number of recommendations on trauma informed practice which can be found at the link below.
+In 2020 research was commissioned by Manchester City Council's Youth Justice Service and funded through the Youth Justice Board's Reducing Serious Youth Violence fund to develop understanding of the drivers of serious youth violence.
+The research brings together key areas of practice: serious youth violence, ACEs, trauma-informed practice, and youth participation, to investigate the complex relationship between serious youth violence and ACEs.
+This is detailed in the report published in 2021, which includes a number of recommendations on trauma-informed practice that can be found at the link below.